jdhitsolutions/PSScriptTools/README.md

 ### [ConvertTo-Markdown](docs/ConvertTo-Markdown.md)

 This command is designed to accept pipelined output and create a markdown document.
-The pipeline output will formatted as a text block.
-You can optionally define a title, content to appear before the output and content to appear after the output.
+The pipeline output will formatted as a text block or a table You can optionally define a title, content to appear before the output and content to appear after the output.
 You can run a command like this:

 ```powershell
  Get-Service Bits,Winrm | Convertto-Markdown -title "Service Check" -precontent "## $($env:computername)"  -postcontent "_report $(Get-Date)_"